17 Perfect Things to Do in Prague in Winter [2024-2025]

 Musicians performing on stage at a beautiful gilded theater during a concert of classical music

-Since Prague is so cold in the winter, it’s great to have affordable (indoors) arts at your fingertips.
+Since Prague is so cold in the winter, it’s nice to have lots of options for different performances for the evenings, especially if operas aren’t your cup of tea.

 Pre-book tickets here as availability is limited

-The Hybernia Theater near Namesti Republika has several performances of Swan Lake a week from November through March.
+Prefer ballet to classical museum or opera?
+The Hybernia Theater near Namesti Republika has several performances of Swan Lake a week from November through January.
+Book your tickets online here.

 Again, I recommend pre-booking your ticket as it is a popular option.